 In the opening gambit, Mac dresses down to a bath-towel to blend in with a Basque extremist group which holds captive a female scientist in the Pyrenees, then makes blow up their open air-shower as a diversion before they flee over a wild mountain stream.
 In the main story, Mac visits a biologist in Brazilian Amazonia, where an unknown phenomenon causes all kinds of animals to flee massively.
 Joining the head-strong plantation founder Lucien Trumbo, who employs whole villages of native Indians and created his own self-sufficient little world carved out of the huge forest, they soon find the natural force at work is the unexplained rare awakening of the marabunta, massed colonies of billions of soldier ants who form armies miles wide and long, unstoppable and capable of devouring anything, devastating the whole landscape from grass and grasshoppers to cattle and towering trees.
 Trumbo, his loyal local lieutenant Luis and Mac try every defense he can think up, from flooding irrigation ...

 When MacGyver, Alden and Trumbo discover the valley overrun by ants, Alden takes a couple of close-up shots of the ants with his camera.
 There is no (regular) camera/lens in existence that can get this close to something so far away, and certainly not the one he's using.
 See more

 Up in the Pyrenees, there's about as pretty a patch of country as you could ever hope to see.
 Peaceful forests, raging rivers, and Basque mountain men who've been feuding with France or Spain for as long as anyone can remember.
 Now and then, an American tourist gets caught in the middle of one of these private wars and that's when I usually get a call.
 When somebody's in trouble and needs some rescuing.

-Features The Naked Jungle
+Edited from The Naked Jungle